Stick 'Em Up

 Placement is Key

 A pole called sao is used to position the stickers and put them up to a height of almost seven meters.
-In equal fashion today's artists like Shepard Fairey for example use brushes attached to a rod to put their artworks in the right place.
+In equal fashion artists like Shepard Fairey for example use brushes attached to a rod to put their artworks in the right place.

-It is still possible to aquire senchafuda made the traditional way which involves a team of artisans to complete a piece: The calligrapher, the carver (to prep the woodblock for printing) and the printer all play their part.
+It is still possible to aquire senjafuda made the traditional way which involves a team of artisans to complete a piece.
+The calligrapher, the carver (to prep the woodblock for printing) and the printer all play their part.
 But the format also got adopted by a younger generation of designers and artist who now use themes from manga to pop culture to craft modern sticker art with digital methods.

-In a same way that senchafuda got transformed, street art is put out of it's original context.
+In a same way that senjafuda got transformed, street art is put out of it's original context.
 A Banksy piece is now displayed behind glass in a museum which feels like a misplacement to some and a step forward to others.
-But no matter how you look at it, the spirit behind both art forms remains unchanged and true to everything "art"– a testament to human creativity and the desire to leave a mark.
+But no matter how you look at it, the spirit behind both art forms remains unchanged and is true to everything "art": It's a testament to human creativity and the desire to leave a mark.

 Back to blog